app-furqan/dependency_graphs_masaq/README.md

 # Dependency Graphs MASAQ

+> **⚠️ WARNING: DRAFT WORK**
+>
+> This repository and its contents are currently in a **DRAFT** state.
+The code, data, and documentation are subject to change without notice.
+Use with caution.

 **Status: DRAFT**

 This repository contains tools to generate dependency graphs for Quranic verses using the MASAQ database.